Anna-portfolio/Company-Website/README.md

 # Company-Website
-A simple one page corporate website using HTML, CSS, and pure JavaScript
+A one page corporate website using HTML, CSS, and pure JavaScript

 Main features:
 - slider (using JavaScript; images + text carousel, autoplay, next and previous buttons, responsive indicators.
 Adjustable to unlimited number of slides);